 Honey is said to be nature’s gold.
 It’s rich in antioxidants, has antibacterial and antifungal properties, and acts as a prebiotic, helping feed the good bacteria in your digestive system to keep your gut healthy.
 Honey has even been touted as a way to speed up wound healing and soothe a sore throat.
 It’s also absolutely delicious.

-But, when it comes to both nutritional value and taste, not all honeys are created equally.
-The squeezable kinds you can find on most grocery store shelves are highly pasteurized and processed, which can strip the honey of its enzymes and negatively affect the taste.
-On the other hand, the honeys that made this list are all unprocessed, free of added ingredients, and as close to their natural form as possible.
+Honey is a versatile staple to keep in the kitchen: It can be used as a substitute for sugar in recipes, drizzled into your tea, or smeared on biscuits.
+However, in terms of taste and quality, not all honeys are created equally.
+The honeys that made this list are all unprocessed, free of added ingredients, and as close to their natural form as possible.
 This not only leaves you with a sweetener that’s loaded with all the good stuff, but one that tastes divine, too.

 Here, the best honeys.